Devonta Smith Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- Smith put up 28 receiving yards in his lone career matchup against the Cowboys, 28.0 more than his over/under in Saturday's game.
+- In his two matchups against the Cowboys, Smith's 34.5 receiving yards average is 34.5 more than his over/under for Saturday's game (0.0).

-- Smith did not have a touchdown catch in that outing against the Cowboys.
+- In two matchups versus the Cowboys, Smith has not had a TD catch.

 - This week Smith will face the NFL's 24th-ranked pass defense (259.9 yards allowed per game).

-- With 22 passing TDs allowed this year, the Cowboys defense is ranked seventh in the league.
+- With 22 passing TDs allowed this season, the Cowboys defense is ranked seventh in the NFL.

 Recent Performances